 Next, make sure you have at least one or two popping colors for each day of your trip.
 Make it items that go well with a few of the neutrals you’ve packed.
 We both know you’re going to want options when you’re getting dressed each morning.

-Use Binder Clip to Cover Razor
+5. Use Binder Clips to Cover Razors

 Have you ever ruined a razor by packing it without a proper cover?
 It scratches on all your other toiletries and then gives you some nasty razor burn on your trip.
 We have a solution hiding in your desk drawer!
 Covering your razors with a binder clip will protect your razors, and everything around them, during your vacation.